tonton-golio/computational_physics/assets/scientific_computing/text/linearLeastSquares.md

 ## Header 1
-with given data and a desired function, determine the paramters of the function to minimize the distance to data points.
+With given data and a desired function, determine the paramters of the function to minimize the distance to data points.

-## Header 2
-### Least Square Solution:
+## Least Square Solution
 * **Always Exists:** solution to $Ax=\tilde{b}$ is the least square solution.
 $\tilde{b}$ is the projection on the image space, and $b^\perp$ the projection on the orthogonal component